Logo

 The second code with a raw SQL is definitely more readable.

-When a query becames a little more complicated, firstly, you need to figure out how to compose it using the query builder, and secondly, make sure that it is generated correctly.
+When a query becomes a little more complicated, first, you need to figure out how to compose it using the query builder, and second, make sure that it is generated correctly.

 If some query is generated incorrectly, then you can always write it manually, right?
 But tell me, at what point do you realize that the ORM generated your query incorrectly?
 It is unlikely that after composing each query, you turn on the logs and check how it is generated.
 Most likely, this happens already at the moment when some query began to be executed slowly.
 Of course, you will not immediately find out about it.